 The Basics

-Neovim is a modern Vim fork with enhanced features for efficient text editing and coding.
-I’m a long-time Vim user and switched to Neovim as it enhances my existing workflows.
-Many of the commands and workflows listed here work in both Vim and Neovim, but look for a vanilla Vim article if you’re using Vim to prevent confusion.
+Neovim is a modern fork of Vim with enhanced features for efficient text editing and coding.
+I’m a long-time Vim user who switched to Neovim because it enhances my existing workflows.
+Many of the commands and workflows listed here are compatible with both Vim and Neovim.
+If you’re using Vim, refer to a vanilla Vim article to avoid confusion.

 Some of the advantages of using Neovim over Vim are: